This article is about

 Efficacy and Research

 The effectiveness of dietary supplements varies widely.
 Certain supplements, such as vitamin D, calcium, and omega-3 fatty acids, are supported by strong scientific evidence demonstrating their health benefits.
+However, other supplements, particularly those in the herbal and botanical categories, often lack robust clinical trials to support their efficacy.

 Over the years, the volume of research on dietary supplements has grown, though concerns remain about the quality and design of these studies.